-In this project you will be comparing a number of TCP capture libraries between each other for consistency, and tshark, which is the terminal interface of wireshark, arguably the “gold standard” of network traffic capture.
+In this project you will be comparing a number of TCP stream reassembly libraries between each other for consistency, and tshark, which is the terminal interface of wireshark, arguably the “gold standard” of network traffic capture.
 For these tools you will build an (ideally automated) evaluation framework for TCP reassembly libraries.
 We are interested in whether there are notable differences between existing libraries, and to tshark.
 Setting up a well organized and (ideally automated) comparison framework provides an important and tangible benefit to open source developers, and makes for a great bachelor’s thesis.

 If you want to go beyond that, or are looking for a master’s thesis, look no further.
 Using the awesome, fully automated, easy to reuse evalution framework you built with the awesome skills you picked up in your degree, you will build a NEW and CORRECT (at least consistent with existing implementations) TCP reassembly library in a memory safe language, ideally Rust.